martin-rs/adjust-backlight/README.md

 br -1000
 ```

+- To set a specific value use no symbol.
-- To increment the value you can use the + symbol or no symbol.
+- To increment the value you can use the + symbol.
 - To decrement the value you can use the - symbol.